AceWiki/AceWiki/README.md

 you change the source code).

 Ant is required to manually run the compilation.
-Make sure that a recent version of Apache Ant is installed.
+Make sure that a recent version of Apache Ant is installed, and at least Java version 1.7 is needed.
 The following commands are available:

 - `ant compile` compiles the Java source code.
 - `ant createjars` creates the jar-files.